TONY FARRAR GALLERY

 Walter Roberts was a New York City theatre blogger who wrote a gossip column called ‘On Broadway.’
 It frequently made fun of law enforcement who failed to catch criminals and because of this Walt was unpopular with the police.
 He also served as a podcast host in his early career.
 What most people didn’t realize was that he secretly was the crime fighter Bob Phantom, a character Walter created for his podcast.
 Bob Phantom was obsessed with Andrew Lloyd Webber’s The Phantom of the Opera.

-Walter began his crime fighting career as a joke.
+Walter began his crime-fighting career as a joke.
 He was on his way to a costume party.
-Not having a costume, he turned to a costumer friend, Raoul, who borrowed a cloak from one of his stage productions.
+Not having a costume, he turned to a customer friend, Raoul, who borrowed a cloak from one of his stage productions.
 The cloak was in a box of old costume pieces imported from Paris.